nuwe-challenges/nuwe-back/README.md

 # MWC 22 | Hackathon CLI | back

-# MWC 22 | Hackathon CLI | back

 Node.js CLI for the MWC 22 hackathon.
 You will need `npm` and `node.js` to run the program.

 ## Installation

 First install all the required dependencies with `npm i`.
+You can run the CLI as a REPL with `npm start` and type the command `help` for a summary of all the commands.

 ### Tasks